palaeoware/revosim/revosim/docs/settingsoutput.rst

 :Write Log Files: When this option is checked a log file is written during the course of every run.
 See :ref:`logging` for more details of REvoSim logs.

+:Log file formatted as CSV: When this option is the log file is converted to comma-separated value format, with one line per species entry.
+This log-format is less easily read by a human, but may be easier to import into software for analysis.
+If 'Write Log Files' is unchecked, this option is disabled (greyed out).

 :Automatically create detailed log on batch runs: This option outputs the detailed log at the end of each run when REvoSim is operating in batch mode.
 See :ref:`logging` for more details of REvoSim logs.

 :Write data for current run: This option outputs the detailed log for the currently running simulation at the point at which the button is pressed.
 See :ref:`logging` for more details of REvoSim logs.